Armenian Soviet Socialist Republic: Great Patriotic War

 Armenia was spared the devastation and destruction that wrought most of the western Soviet Union during the Great Patriotic War of World War II.
 The Wehrmacht never reached the South Caucasus, which they intended to do in order to capture the oil fields of Baku.
 Still, Armenia played a valuable role in the war in providing food, manpower, and war material.
 An estimated 300–500,000 Armenians served in the war, almost half of whom did not return.
 Many attained the highest honor of Hero of the Soviet Union.
 Over 60 Armenians were promoted to the rank of general, while one attained the rank of Admiral (Ivan Isakov) and three achieved the rank of Marshal of the Soviet Union (Ivan Bagramyan, Hamazasp Babadzhanian, and Sergei Khudyakov).
 Additionally, aircraft designer Artem Mikoyan, the brother of Anastas, co-founded the Soviet MiG fighter jet design bureau.

 In an effort to shore up popular support for the war effort, the Soviet government allowed certain expressions of nationalism with the publication of Armenian novels such as Derenik Demirchian's Vardanank, the production of films like David Bek (1944), and the easing of restrictions placed against the Church.
 Stalin temporarily relaxed his attacks on religion during the war.
 This led to the election of bishop Gevorg in 1945 as Catholicos Gevorg VI.
 He was subsequently allowed to reside at Ejmiatsin.

-At the end of the war, after Germany's capitulation, the Soviet government attempted to annul the Treaty of Kars, allowing it to regain the provinces of Kars, Ardahan, Artvin, and Surmalu.
+At the end of the war, after the capitulation of Nazi Germany, the Soviet government attempted to annul the Treaty of Kars, allowing it to regain the provinces of Kars, Ardahan, Artvin, and Surmalu.
 On 7 June 1945, Soviet Foreign Minister Vyacheslav Molotov informed the Turkish ambassador in Moscow that the disputed provinces should be returned to Soviet Union in the name of both the Armenian and Georgian Soviet Republics.
 Turkey was in no condition to fight a war with the Soviet Union, which had emerged as a superpower after the Second World War.
 The Soviet territorial claims were supported by the Armenian Catholicos and by all shades of the Armenian diaspora, including the anti-Soviet Dashnaksutiun.
 However, with the onset of the Cold War, especially the Truman Doctrine in 1947, Turkey strengthened its ties with the West.
 The Soviet Union relinquished its claims over the lost territories, and Ankara joined the anti-Soviet NATO military alliance in 1952.